codeigniter4/CodeIgniter4/user_guide_src/source/general/modules.rst

 Routes
 ======

 By default, :doc:`routes </incoming/routing>` are automatically scanned for within modules.
-If can be turned off in the **Modules** config file, described above.
+It can be turned off in the **Modules** config file, described above.

 .. note:: Since the files are being included into the current scope, the ``$routes`` instance is already defined for you.